dahiyaakshay/marai-landing/README.md

 Built with modern web technologies and direct LLM integrations, MarAI unifies content generation, SEO optimization, brand visibility tracking, and campaign management into a single, scalable system.

-This is not a single-purpose AI tool.
+This is not a single purpose AI tool.

 It is a unified AI-native MarTech platform.